This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Broaching”.

 8. How many types of broaches are there?

-Explanation: Various types of broaches have been developed and are used for wide range of applications.
+Explanation: Various types of broaches have been developed and are used for a wide range of applications.
 Types of broaches are as follows,

 (1) Pull type (2) Push type (3) Ordinary cut type (4) Progressive cut type